vigmond/help.jabref.org/en/installation.md

 * for Linux `bin\JabRef`.
 * for Mac, this is the file `JabRef.app`.

+*Hint*: Do not extract the archive to `~/bin/JabRef` as this will trigger a known java error.

 Be sure to activate "Load and Save preferences from/to jabref.xml on start-up \(memory stick mode\)" in Options → Preferences → General.

 #### Development version